diliprandhi/mywork/Stock Market Analysis US Stocks/readme.md

 - Visualize the correlation matrix using heatmaps to identify any strong or weak correlations among the stocks.

 ### Usage:
-Clone the repository, install the necessary libraries, and execute the script to input patient data and receive a diabetes risk prediction.
+Clone the repository, install the necessary libraries, and execute the script to input patient data and receive a banking stocks analysis.